StudentAid.gov: Your Guide to the Federal Student Aid Website

 3. Apply for an IDR plan

 Using the Loan Simulator Tool may inspire you to switch to an income-driven repayment (IDR) plan.
-These plans limit your payments to a percentage of your income.
-If you do decide you want to take advantage of one of these plans, you will apply through StudentAid.gov.
+These plans limit your payments to a percentage of your disposable income.
+You can apply for these plans directly through StudentAid.gov.

 For borrowers new to IDR